LanDu-XD/RNKS-for-CIL/README.md

-This code is based on the article [RNKS-for-CIL](https://www.sciencedirect.com/science/article/pii/S0031320324002577) published in *Pattern Recognition*.
+This is the official code of the article [RNKS-for-CIL](https://www.sciencedirect.com/science/article/pii/S0031320324002577) published in *Pattern Recognition*.
-If this code is helpful, please feel free to cite it in your related work!

 # Implementation of continual learning methods